Private Island Up for Sale Off New Jersey Coast

 While not revealing how much he paid for the uninhabited island, tax records show Fahim paid $7,000.
 The man who owned the island before Fahim said the property had been in his family for more than half a century.

-"We duck-hunted it," Tai Menz told NBC New York.
+"We duck-hunted it," Tai Menz said.
 The real estate agent said his grandfather even once operated a duck hunting business on the land, which is assessed at just over $19,000, and taxes at a palatable $360 per year.

 "I tell all my clients there’s an appraisal value and then there’s what you’re willing to pay for it,” said Menz.
 "There’s a lot more expensive islands out there.
 You never know what somebody wants to own.”